MatMoore/hacks/lovely-data/CodeBook.md

 This naming convention has been retained in the processed dataset.

 From each of these signal, various variables were estimated.
 The only variables that were actually used in the processed dataset are the mean and standard deviation of each signal, i.e. tBodyAcc-mean()-XYZ, tBodyGyro-std()-XYZ, etc.

+All of these variables have been normalised so that they range from -1 to 1.

 ## Processed Data